GoogleCloudPlatform/cloud-ops-sandbox/docs/tutorial.md

 ### Prerequisites

+If you want to get *read-only* access to an existing sandbox environment - follow [this](https://console.cloud.google.com/?demoId=cloud-ops) link.

-You must have an active Google Cloud Platform Billing Account.
+In order to create a new sandbox environment, you must have an active Google Cloud Platform Billing Account.
 If you already have one, you can skip this section.

 Otherwise, to create a GCP Billing Account, do the following: